- Agile 451

-Let me start by pointing out that I'm not a very good passenger.
-Be it car, train, boat or plane, unless I'm at the controls I don't enjoy it, not one bit.
+Let me start by pointing out that I'm not a particularly good passenger.
+Be it a car, train, boat or plane, unless I'm at the controls I don't enjoy it, not one bit.

 I'm also a snob.

-That year there was a fairly large group of us heading to the Florida, the “Sunshine State” and as the majority of the group had never even been abroad before and the budget was fairly tight we ended up flying with a UK budget airline, “Air tours”.
+That year there was a relatively large group of us heading to the Florida, the “Sunshine State” and as the majority of the assemblage had never even been abroad before and the budget was tight we ended up flying with a UK budget airline, “Air tours”.

-The day started off well enough, particularly as the airport we were flying from (Cardiff) was only a few miles from my home (Even though I actually find the two hour drive into one of the London airports rather exciting, it’s even better to pretty much fall out of bed and land in Cardiff airport).
+The day started off well enough, especially since the airport we were flying from (Cardiff) was only a few miles from my home.
+Even though I find the two-hour drive into one of the London airports rather exciting, it’s even better to nearly fall out of bed and land at Cardiff Airport.
 Unfortunately, despite the good start to the day, things were soon to get grim!

-1. The problem with the plane meant we now had a two hour delay (Putting our take off window right in the middle of the storm!).
+1. The problem with the plane meant we now had a two-hour delay (Putting our departure window right in the middle of the storm!).

 2. The replacement plane was a DC-10!!!

 This news did not go down well!
-If you know anything about planes you will probably know that the DC-10 is the airborne equivalent Fred Flintstone’s car, except there is probably more room in Fred’s car.
-Not a huge fan flying in passenger planes anyway, I can at least sleep the flight off in 747, the only thing going to sleep on the DC-10 would be my backside and legs (big plane, tiny seat pitch).
+If you know a bit about aircraft, you will likely know that the DC-10 is the airborne equivalent Fred Flintstone’s car, except there will probably be more room in Fred’s car.
+Not a huge fan of flying in passenger planes anyway, I can at least sleep the flight off in 747, the only thing going to sleep on the DC-10 would be my backside and legs (big plane, tiny seat pitch).
 This flight, I knew, would be hell!

 As we looked out over the airfield, watching the little commuter flights arrive and depart, we noticed our flight pop onto the departures board, when with a collective sigh we noted that it was now two and half hours late.

-Time passed incredibly slowly, and even though I was dreading the flight, I very much wanted to get it behind me, the anticipation of the waiting horrors were, I was sure, as bad as the impending flight.
-As the storm was really starting to find its stride we saw our plane finally arrive from Manchester, my heart sank; she was a model 10, retro fitted for intercontinental use; the widow maker.
+Time passed incredibly slowly, and even though I was dreading the flight, I very much wanted to get it behind me, the anticipation of the waiting horrors was, I was sure, as bad as the impending flight.
+As the storm was really starting to find its stride we saw our plane finally arrive from Manchester; my heart sank; she was a model 10, retrofitted for intercontinental use; the widow maker.
 The model 10’s safety record has more question marks than a quiz game, these things used to fall out of the sky all the time in the seventies (Or just suck you out a nearby door or window).
-I was mortified and was seriously considering going home and if it were not for the fact that a lot of the tickets were in my name (reservations, car etc. I probably would have)!
+I was mortified and was seriously considering going home and if it were not for the fact that a lot of the tickets were in my name (reservations, car, etc. I probably would have)!

 The wind was now howling outside and even managing to shake the thick glass of the lounge windows while monsoon like rain lashed down from the sky.
-With less then an hour before our flight we headed for the departure lounge (Which is actually a rather nice place in Cardiff airport).
+With less than an hour before our flight, we headed for the departure lounge (Which is actually a rather nice place in Cardiff airport).

-The laboured climb seems continue for an eternity, I have never experienced such a long ascent at full power, the poor engines must be getting dangerously close to their limit at this level of thrust when suddenly the buffeting seems to ease and a hint of blue skies is visible through the windows.
-After nearly ten minutes at full throttle, we have got above the storm and are into open skies.
-The pilot throttles back and settles into a steady ascent to cruising altitude and we’re on away.
+The laboured climb seems to continue for an eternity, I have never experienced such a long ascent at full power, the poor engines must be getting dangerously close to their limit at this level of thrust when suddenly the buffeting seems to ease, and a hint of blue skies is visible through the windows.
+After nearly ten minutes at full thrust, we have got above the storm and are into open skies.
+The pilot throttles back and settles into a steady ascent to cruising altitude, and we’re on away.
 You can almost touch the feeling of relief in the cabin as people start to relax, the nightmare is over.

 All I can think of is that Bangor, Maine is where most of the Steven King books are based.
-Then the captain adds one more thing “There is a nasty storm heading into Bangor, so the landing might be a bit rough”…..
+Then the captain adds one more thing “There is a nasty storm heading into Bangor so that the landing might be a bit rough”…..